syncfusion-content/blazor-docs/blazor/diagram/connectors/customization.md

 ## How to enable connector split

 The connectors are used to create a link between two points, ports, or nodes to represent the relationship between them.
 We can split the connector between two nodes when dropping a new node onto the existing connector and create a connection between the new node and existing nodes by setting the EnableConnectorSplitting as true.
-The default value of the EnableConnectorSplitting is false
+The default value of the EnableConnectorSplitting is false.

 The following code illustrates how to split the connector and create a connection with new node.
 ```cshtml